ardaisker/AmazonProductReviews/README.md

 # Amazon Product Reviews
 This is a distributed data processing project using Apache Spark on "Amazon Electronic Product Reviews" dataset between years 1996-2018.
 This project was prepared using PySpark on Jupyter Notebooks on Docker.
 ## Main Goal
-The main goal to this project is to make inferences on raw "Amazon Electronic Product Reviews" dataset.
-To do this, i used PySpark on Jupyter Notebooks distributed data processing to make fast and scalable computations.
-Outputs are optimized to be easy to read by using graphics and lists also explained with tables.
+The main goal of this project is to make inferences on raw "Amazon Electronic Product Reviews" dataset.
+To do this, we have PySpark on Jupyter Notebooks distributed data processing tool to make fast and scalable computations.
+Outputs are made easier to read with graphics and lists also explained with tables.
 ## Dataset
 In this project, i used the dataset of the University of San Diego in 2018.
 Overhaul from the data mining project from the publication.
 The data is made in .JSON file , there are a total of 20994353 reviews in it.
 The size of the file is 11.51 GB,It can be downloaded from [Dataset](https://nijianmo.github.io/amazon/index.html) link.
-With disaggregated reviews for each category
+With disaggregated reviews for each category.
 There is an option to download also raw data, removed duplicated reviews.
 There are also processed datasets, such as a filtered version of products with less than 5 reviews.
 In this project the raw form in the electronics category between 1996-2018 was used.
 I recommend to fill the [(https://docs.google.com/forms/d/e/1FAIpQLSfYGwCr](https://docs.google.com/forms/d/e/1FAIpQLSfYGwCr-fsH9dchNb4VLRdYpJrIzC2PVbWdFWNyxn_4eL4zMQ/viewform)) form to contact Jianmo Ni, UCSD before download the dataset.

-## Project Prequisites
+## Project Prerequisites
 PySpark 3.2.0

 pandas 0.23.2  for Spark SQL